Tkachuk’s trickery sends Flames past Predators 6-5 in OT | Federal News Network

-Calgary rallied from a three-goal deficit and ended Nashville’s four-game winning streak.
+Calgary rallied from a three-goal deficit after Nashville took the game’s first 14 shots.

-On the winner, Tkachuk skated in front of the net against two Nashville defenders, let the puck slip between his legs and flipped a shot that beat Predators goalie Pekka Rinne high to the stick side with 1.4 seconds left in overtime.
+“I didn’t think it was going to be possible after the first 20 minutes or first 10 minutes,” Tkachuk said.
+“We were all over them in that third period and that’s the way we need to be to be at our best.”

-Quine’s first goal tied it at 4 with 3:21 left in regulation before Watson put gave Nashville ahead 5-4 with a goal with 1:22 remaining.
+On the winner, Tkachuk skated in front of the net against two Nashville defenders, let the puck slip between his legs and flipped a shot that beat Predators goalie Pekka Rinne high to the stick side.

-Tkachuk’s scored off a rebound with 40 seconds remaining, tying the score at 5-all.
+Quine’s first goal tied it at 4 with 3:21 left.
+Watson gave Nashville a 5-4 lead with 1:22 remaining.

 Lindholm scored his team-leading ninth goal from close range, narrowing the gap to 4-3 of the third period.

-Ryan scored on the Flames’ second shot, a wrister from the bottom of the left faceoff circle, narrowing the deficit to 2-1 at 15:27 of the first.
+Ryan scored on the Flames’ second shot, a wrist shot from the bottom of the left faceoff circle, narrowing the gap to 2-1 at 15:27 of the first.

-Calgary nearly tied it when Johnny Gaudreau’s wrist shot bounced off the right post before Rinne smothered the rebound in the crease 18 minutes into the first.
+Calgary almost tied it when Johnny Gaudreau’s wrist shot bounced off the right post before Rinne smothered the rebound in the crease 18 minutes into the first.

-The Flames missed another chance to tie with a shot that also hit the post early in the second.
+The Flames missed another chance to tie when a shot hit the post again early in the second period.

-Jarnkrok scored his first short-handed goal on a 2-on-1 breakaway after a Calgary turnover when he sent a wrist shot into the top side of the near post past Rittich, boosting Nashville’s lead to 3-1 at 4:36 of the second period.
+Jarnkrok scored his first short-handed goal on a 2-on-1 breakaway after a Calgary turnover, sending a wrist shot into high near post past Rittich, boosting Nashville’s lead to 3-1 at 4:36 of the second period.

-Jarnkrok scored his second short-handed goal on another 2-on1 after a Flames turnover.
-He fired a wrist shot from the bottom of the left faceoff circle past Rittich for a 4-1 lead at 18:52 on the second.
+Jarnkrok scored his second short-handed goal on another 2-on1 after a Flames turnover, firing a wrist shot from the bottom of the left faceoff circle past Rittich for a 4-1 lead at 18:52 on the second.

 NOTES: LW Filip Forsberg, one of the Predators’ top scorers, returned from a lower-body injury after missing the previous six games. … Nashville RW Rocco Grimaldi played in his 100h NHL game.